The Most Trusted Windows and Doors Installation Process in Phoenix & Surrounding Cities in Arizona

 Cinder Block homes with existing aluminum windows:

 This type of window install requires removing the glass from the frames, then removing the frames from the wall.
-We would then install the new window by butting the new frame up against the drywall on the inside and then sealing the exterior and interior with SNAP trim and/or caulking.
-We also use quad foam to spray around the window where crevasses are large enough to insulate.
+We would then install the new window by putting the new frame up against the drywall on the inside and then sealing the exterior and interior with SNAP trim and/or caulking.
+We also use Quad foam, when available due to supply chain issues, to spray around the window where crevices are large enough to insulate.

 The process of separating the aluminum frame from the drywall can cause chunks of drywall to dislodge because of water damage over the years and we patch these areas after the window is installed.
 The homeowner is responsible for any painting needed.